Updated: Apr 6

 Described as a song of a varied series of 2–6 phrases.
 Introductory phrases usually with 1–20 pure notes, but usually no more than six.
 Remaining phrases composed of buzzes, trills, and/or note complexes.
 Mnemonic device for this species is described as maids-maids-maids put-on-your-tea-kettle-ettle.

-Habitat & Range for Song Sparrow & Lincoln's Sparrow
+Habitat and Range for Song Sparrow & Lincoln's Sparrow

 Contextual keys are the "clues" found in previously obtained information.
 Contextual keys include known range, habitat, and behaviors.